flyingrhinonz/nccm/README.md

 Displayed connection list is filtered by the combined contents of all the fields as you type in real time.
-Spaces delimit filters if typed into `Filter:` textbox and all filter entries are AND'ed.
+Spaces delimit filters if typed into `Filter` textbox and all filter entries are AND'ed.

 nccm_config_controlmode == focus was inspired by vim